ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 and 1 (see the right side of Figure \ref{fig:convergence}).
 This log transform, as part of the temporal normalization, significantly improved data spacing.

-The max number of iterations was set to 200.
+The max number of iterations was set to 200 with each iteration taking six minutes.
 At each iteration we looped over the 11 integration points.
 At each integration point, the velocity field estimate was updated by warping the two immediately adjacent point sets to the integration time point and determining the regularized displacement field between the two warped point sets.
 As with any gradient-based descent algorithm, this field was multiplied by a small step size ($\delta = 0.2$) before adding to the current velocity field.
-Using multithreading, each iteration took about six minutes.
 Convergence is determined by the average displacement error over each of the integration points.
 As can be seen in the left panel of Figure \ref{fig:convergence}, convergence occurred around 125 iterations when the average displacement error over all integration points is minimized.
 The median displacement error at each of the integration points also trends towards zero but at different rates.

 <!--
 \begin{figure}[!htb]